 The resources in the company section will cover some nonprofits, and the industry sources will also cover industries related to the nonprofit sector.
-For example, you can find a nonprofit sector industry report and profiles for nonprofits in the Vault.
 You can also always start at a group's website if you have one already in mind, but the following specialized sources will provide a more complete picture.

 You don't have to be an expert to use a 990 form.
 These tips should help you get right to what you need.